adam-push/db-adapter/README.md

 # db-adapter
-Debezium-based database source adapter for Diffusion
+Debezium-based database source adapter for Diffusion.

+It is provided as an example only and should not be considered suitable for a production system.
+Push Technology do not provide any support for this project.

 ## Introduction